 District (SPC RIMD) has three county treasurer accounts, which are where the RIMD funds are held --- a Maintenance & Operations (M&O) Account, a Chip-Seal Account, and a Loan

 3. Q: What categories are included in the current budget and financial reports?

 A: There are four “income” categories— levy income, interest income,

-gift income, and bond trust income.
-There are six expense categories —snow removal, road maintenance expense, administrative expense, legal expense, insurance expense and contingency
+and other income.
+There are six expense categories —snow removal, road maintenance expense, administrative expense, legal expense, insurance expense and contingency reserve.
+Additionally

-reserve.
-Additionally there is a chip-seal/fog coat reserve category and a bond payment liability category.
-Categories can be changed each year with Board action through a new approved
+there is a chip-seal reserve transfer category and a bond payment liability category.
+Categories can be changed each year with Board action through a new approved budget.